wanxinxie/Coreference-Resolution-in-the-Domain-of-Holocaust-Testimonies/README.md

 2. Click on the green button says "Code" and choose "Download ZIP"

-3. Unzip the downloaded folder
+3. Unzip the downloaded folder.
+The folder's name should be "lrec2020-coref-master".

-4. Open requirment.txt in the folder; delete "pkg-resources==0.0.0" in line 9; make sure to save the change.
+4. Go to lrec2020-coref-master/data/original/tsv folder.
+Delete the data originally in there and copy the ann file (transformed) you just created and txt file from brat into this folder.

+5. Go to lrec2020-coref-master/data/original/conll folder, copy the conll file you just created into this folder.

+6. Go to lrec2020-coref-master/data/litbank_tenfold_splits folder, in this folder there are 10 folders named from "0" to "9".
+Each folder represents a fold for training.
+In each of the ten folder, there are three files end with "ids".
+Each ids file represents training, testing and developing set.
+Randomly split your data into three subsets for each fold.
+(Code in progress)

-5.Open terminal, go to lrec2020-coref folder
+7.Open terminal, go to lrec2020-coref folder
 For instance, if you put lrec2020-coref folder in Desktop, run the command:
 ```
 cd Desktop/lrec2020-coref
 ```

-6. Run the command:
+8. Run the command:
 ```
 pip3 install -r requirements.txt
 ```